AY2425S2-CS2103T-T14-3/tp/docs/UserGuide.md

 🔍 **Duplicate entry?** Each student ID and NUSNET ID must be unique, so check your list first. 📋

-🔍 **Forgot the command?** Type nonsense, and we’ll suggest the right one for you (we got your back). 😆
+🔍 **Forgot the command?** Go to "Help" tab on the top left of the window, or simply type `help`, and there you will find everything you need to know. 😆

 ---
 ## 🤔 FAQs